dwmkerr/angular-modal-service/README.md

 * `inputs`: A set of values to pass as inputs to the controller.
 Each value provided is injected into the controller constructor.
 * `appendElement`: The custom angular element to append the modal to instead of default `body` element.
+* `scope`: Optional.
+If provided, a new scope will not be created for the model - this scope will be used.
+Be aware that the modal service will *still* destroy the scope when the modal is closed.
+Typically you should not need to use this field, as the generated scope will handle most use cases.

 #### The Modal Object